bcsmith2846/Project-Euler/README.md

-# Project-Euler
+# Project-Lagrange
 This repository is full of solutions of Project Euler exercises in python and other languages.

+The project is called Project Lagrange as an homage to one of Euler's most famous students, Joseph-Louis Lagrange, who studied under Euler.

 I am creating what I hope to be a repository of solutions to exercises for people to learn their first programming language or to add another language to their toolbelt.